sparcopen/do-a-doathon/guide/on the day instructions.md

 * Introductions to the topic
   * Here just allow folks to discuss what's on their mind.
 Encourage new folks to speak up and ask the silly question.

-For these sessions, use a Google doc (or similar) to take notes on introductions & questions.
+For these sessions, use a Google doc (or similar) to take notes on introductions & questions collaboratively.
 Later, these can be reviewed by everyone to get a deeper idea of who's attending in the room and online.
 Think about providing in-room references for people to indicate where they are (e.g. number the tables).

 Tweet each introduction into your hashtag.

 ## Take a break!

 Let folks take a break, and read the notes others took & think about ideas they'd like to pitch.
-This is also We'd suggest that this time can also be used for people to grab lunch.
+We'd suggest that this time can also be used for people to grab lunch.

 ## Pitching

 Keep this really simple, ideally do it over food.
 Two minutes, no slides, encourage people to use less.
 This isn't about "winning", it's about encouraging collaboration.